Trump dance: Background

 The Trump dance is frequently performed to the musical accompaniment of the Village People's "Y.M.C.A.", which Trump has called the "gay national anthem".

+Trump admits that first lady Melania Trump does not like the dance, saying “She hates when I dance… I said, ‘everybody wants me to dance’.
+‘Darling, it’s not presidential’".
+Melania confirmed the conversation saying, "I like it but at certain times… Some days it’s not appropriate, and I told him so."

 Adoption in sports

-The Trump dance has been observed in major sporting events, with athletes incorporating it into their celebratory routines.
+The Trump dance is sometimes incorporated by athletes into their on-field celebratory routines.

 National Football League (NFL)

-NFL players, including Brock Bowers of the Las Vegas Raiders, Calvin Ridley of the Tennessee Titans, Nick Bosa of the San Francisco 49ers, and Za'Darius Smith of the Detroit Lions, have been noted for performing the dance.
+NFL players, including Brock Bowers of the Las Vegas Raiders, Calvin Ridley of the Tennessee Titans, Nick Bosa of the San Francisco 49ers, Amon-Ra St. Brown of the Detroit Lions and Za'Darius Smith of the Detroit Lions, have been noted for performing the dance.
 Similar celebrations have also been documented among college football athletes.
+St. Brown later apologized, saying "I did not mean to offend anyone.
+It was just, we’re having fun."

 In late November 2024, the NFL announced it would not penalize players who performed the Trump dance during league games.
 According to football analyst Jordan Schultz, the NFL indicated "that they only take action against those [play celebrations] deemed excessive or inappropriate" but that the league "is good" with the Trump dance.